Hello, Hai Kang Seafood Restaurant.

 For the minced duck, I also prefer Choi Garden or Summer Palace.

-I wasn’t able to try the Steamed Crab but based on how happy everyone was feasting on this huge shelled seafood, I bet it was just as fresh as lapu-lapu
+I wasn’t able to try the Steamed Crab but based on how happy everyone was feasting on this huge shelled seafood, I bet it was just as fresh as lapu-lapu.

 As for the Yang Chow rice which is usually served last, it was pretty much your usual fried rice.
 Nothing more, nothing less.